Yet-Another-Series/Yet_Another_Algorithms_Repository/CONTRIBUTING.md

 * Before you push your changes to GitHub, make sure that your code compiles and runs without any errors or warnings.

-## Adding unit tests

-* As stated above, all algorithms and data structures are verified via unit tests.

-* Please make sure that your contribution includes a variety of unit tests and that all of your unit tests pass.

-* You can find more information about writing unit tests [here](../C++/CONTRIBUTING.md).

 ## Opening a pull request